Geometric decomposition of abelian varieties of order 1: Solving an equation in roots of unity

-Of the resulting ideals, two are the one-dimensional ideals corresponding to the parametric solutions \eqref{eq:one-parameter solutions}.
+Of the associated primes of the resulting torsion closures, two are the one-dimensional ideals corresponding to the parametric solutions \eqref{eq:one-parameter solutions}.
 The rest are zero-dimensional ideals corresponding to Galois orbits of sporadic solutions in $\QQ(\mu_N)$ for $N \in \{15, 21, 24\}$; we construct Table~\ref{table:sporadic orders} by direct inspection. \end{proof}

-\begin{remark} We sketch an alternate proof of Lemma~\ref{L:roots of unity partition} that can in principle be carried out by hand, although we do not do this completely here.
+\begin{remark} We sketch an alternate proof of Lemma~\ref{lem:roots of unity solutions} that can in principle be carried out by hand, although we do not do this completely here.

 Suppose first that $h \in U$ arises from case (a) of Lemma~\ref{L:roots of unity partition}.
 Modulo the ideal $(h,2)$ of $R$, we may write $g$ as indicated, and then deduce the indicated consequences from Remark~\ref{remark:mod 2}.
 (The listed values of $h$ cover all $G$-orbits.)